 On the other hand, Notion notes consist of blocks.
 Everything you add to a page is a block — plain text, heading, picture, table, etc.

+There are no folders in Notion, which I see as a major downside.
 You can create subpages within pages to better organize your projects, and they’re all accessible from a sidebar on the left side of your screen.

-But, this still feels like a work-around for what could have been handled better with folders (like in Obsidian).
+But, this still feels like a workaround for what could have been handled better with folders (like in Obsidian).

 You’ll see in the screenshot below how I made it work by creating a page in Notion with no relevant information, just so I could group other pages under it.